 The National Collegiate Athletic Association (NCAA) is the national governing body for college athletics.
 Wellesley is a member of the NCAA and competes at the Division III level.
 More than 170,000 student-athletes at 444 institutions make up Division III, the largest NCAA division.
 The Division III experience offers participation in a competitive athletic environment that pushes student-athletes to excel on the field and build upon their potential by tackling new challenges across campus.
 Academics are the primary focus for Division III student-athletes.
 The division minimizes the conflicts between athletics and academics and helps student-athletes progress toward graduation by reducing time away from academic studies.
 Participants are integrated on campus and treated like all other members of the student body, keeping them focused on being a student first.
 MORE >

-All Wellesley students have access to Wellesley's facilities within the Keohane Sports Center.
+All Wellesley students have access to Wellesley's facilities within and surrounding the Keohane Sports Center.
 MORE >

 Stay updated with Wellesley Athletics via our Facebook page.
 MORE >